ualisars/wargame/readme.md

 Wargame is a
 real-time browser strategic game in which player has to destroy all computer's units.
-In order to win the game player must applies different tactics and rapidly adapt to computer's strategies.
+In order to win the game player must apply different tactics and rapidly adapt to computer's strategies.

 Getting Started